 Access Policy for Archival Materials

-1. Gallery Archives makes historical records and associated donated papers available for research use as soon as possible and to the fullest extent possible while recognizing that certain documentary materials must temporarily remain closed to protect the privacy of individuals or the legitimate needs of the Gallery in accordance with Gallery policy or donor restrictions.
+1. Gallery Archives makes historical records and associated donated papers available for research use as soon as, and to the fullest extent, possible.
+We also recognize that certain materials must temporarily remain closed to protect the privacy of individuals or the legitimate needs of the National Gallery, in accordance with National Gallery policy or donor restrictions.

-2. Gallery Archives is committed to making unrestricted materials accessible to all researchers on a fair and equitable basis within the parameters established by this policy.
-Materials that must be restricted temporarily in accordance with Gallery policy or donor restrictions will be reviewed regularly and made available for research as soon as the need for restriction has passed.
+2. Gallery Archives is committed to making unrestricted materials accessible to all researchers on a fair and equitable basis.
+Materials that must be restricted temporarily, in accordance with National Gallery policy or donor restrictions, will be reviewed regularly and made available for research as soon as any restrictions have passed.

 3. Researchers may view only those materials that have been processed and prepared for use by Gallery Archives staff and for which there are finding aids available.

-6. Gallery Archives is open to researchers by appointment only Monday to Friday (from 10:00 a.m. to 4:30 p.m.), except federal holidays.
-A two-week advance notice for all scheduled appointments is requested.
-All visiting researchers will be required to complete a registration form and review the research room rules and regulations.
+6. Gallery Archives is open to researchers by appointment only weekdays (from 10:30 a.m. to 4:30 p.m.), except federal holidays.
+We request a two-week advance notice for all scheduled appointments.
+All visiting researchers will be required to complete a registration form and review the research room rules.

-7. Researchers may request reproduction of archival materials for study purposes in the Gallery Archives holdings following standard Gallery procedures.
-Gallery Archives staff will provide details on request.
+7. Researchers may request reproduction of archival materials for study purposes in the Gallery Archives holdings.
+We will provide details on request.
 Please note that obtaining reproductions of archival materials is not authorization to publish.

 8. Written permission must be obtained separately in advance from the Gallery Archives to reproduce archival materials from the holdings of the Gallery Archives for publication purposes.
 In giving permission to reproduce archival materials, the National Gallery does not surrender its own rights to publish the materials or to grant permission to others to publish them; nor does it assume any responsibility for infringement of copyright or of publication rights in the material.